-Galvanizing Engineering in Medicine (GEM) is a new collaboration between the UCSD Clinical and Translational Research Institute (ACTRI) and the Institute of Engineering in Medicine (IEM).
+Galvanizing Engineering in Medicine (GEM) is a collaboration between UC San Diego Altman Clinical and Translational Research Institute (ACTRI) and the Institute of Engineering in Medicine (IEM).
 GEM projects identify clinical challenges for which engineering solutions can be developed and implemented to improve health care ($50,000 to $100,000 for up to 18 months).
-These competitive awards are intended to leverage UCSD's strengths in clinical care and engineering.
+These competitive awards are intended to leverage UC San Diego's strengths in clinical care and engineering.
 Calls for proposals occur at least annually.
 Click here for more information

 A description of the currently awarded pilot projects for 2018 can be found here.
 To view a list of past awardees, click here.